barrage/ragu-chat-api/docs/BONVOYAGE.md

 When a travel request is approved, a trip is created.
 Multiple trips can exist for a single user at any given time.

-An **active trip** is a trip whose `actualStartDatetime` property has been set, and whose `actualEndDateTime` is not yet set.
-Only a single active trip can exist at a time per user.

 ### **Travel expenses**

 Represent any expenses made on *trips* that are eligible for reimbursement.
 Expense receipt images are uploaded by